 Do VPNs hide my activity from government agencies?

 Not completely.
 They hide your activity from the websites you visit and your ISP, but providers and certain legal frameworks can still have access under specific circumstances.
 Audited no-logs policies are crucial here.
+Is nolagvpn legit heres what you need to know: A Deep Dive into NolagVPN, VPN Viability, and How to Choose Secure VPNs 2026

 Do free VPNs actually protect you?